 This is a very active trip, meaning you will be on the move most of the time, so pack as lightly as possible.
 We provide one porter for every two travellers; your trekking gear will be carried by the porter in a water-proof duffel that we will provide.
 The maximum the porters are allowed to carry is 7.5kg/16.5lb per passenger.
-Some of your luggage can be left in Kathmandu (the hotel may charge a storage fee), but you will need to take all your trekking gear with you.
 Please note that as you will be sharing the duffel with a fellow trekker from the group during the trek, a lightweight cotton or plastic bag is recommended to keep your gear separate.

 Important to note:

 - Please read the ‘Checklist’ section of this trip notes for additional details of what you need to bring for the trek on this trip.

 - You will need to bring a comfortable medium sized day pack to carry the things that you will need during the day.
 This should have a waist strap or (better) a padded waist belt.